muratk5n/thirdwave/en/README.md

 ---

-@DanDePetris
+"@DanDePetris

 Name a period in U.S. history when human rights were at the center of U.S. foreign policy.
 I can’t think of any.
 A lot of presidents insist that human rights serve as a foundation.
-Then they realize that, gosh, working with autocracies is an unavoidable part of the job.
+Then they realize that, gosh, working with autocracies is an unavoidable part of the job"

 ---